 Overview

-The Hyundai Motor Company, usually referred to only as Hyundai, is a leading South Korean automotive manufacturer headquartered in Seoul.
+The Hyundai Motor Company, usually referred to simply as Hyundai, is a leading South Korean automotive manufacturer headquartered in Seoul.
 The company was founded in 1967, with its first model, the Cortina (in collaboration with Ford Motor Company), launched in 1968.
 The Cortina was assembled in the Ulsan plant in South Korea.
 Hyundai has come a long way since then, and currently owns a 33.88% stake in Kia Corporation, and also wholly owns the luxury automotive brand, Genesis, among others.

 Hyundai has an annual production capacity of over 1.6 million units, making the automotive manufacturer the third-largest in terms of production behind the Japanese automotive manufacturer, Toyota and the German automotive group, Volkswagen.
 Hyundai has production facilities across a number of global locations.
 Some of these include: North America, India, Russia, Turkey, China and the Czech republic.
 Hyundai vehicles are sold in nearly 200 countries globally.